Thinkwise/docs/docs/sf/guidelines_sql.md

 ## General

-- Always use 4 spaces instead of tabs
+- Use 4 spaces instead of tabs
-- Always indent using a multiple of 4 spaces
+- Indent using a multiple of 4 spaces
-- Always align opening and closing parentheses `(` and `)`
+- Align opening and closing keywords (`begin` and `end`, `case` and `end`, etc.)
+- Align closing parantheses `)` with the keyword of the opening parantheses (`and`, `datediff`, etc.)
+- Do not use empty lines inside a statement

 ## SELECT

 ### Guidelines

-1. Keywords (`select`, `from`, `where`, `order by`) are left aligned
+1. Left align the `select`, `from`, `where`, `order by`, `having` and `group by` keywords.
-1. The select list is placed under the `select` keyword and indented using 4 spaces
+1. Place the select list under the `select` keyword and indented using 4 spaces.
-1. Commas are placed in front of column names
+1. Place commas in front of the column names
-1. An alias is provided for all columns without a clear name (constants, functions, composite columns), using the `as` keyword
+1. Provide an alias for all columns without a name (constants, functions, composite columns), using the `as` keyword
-1. An alias is provided for all tables, consisting of the first letter of every subname, without using the `as` keyword.
+1. Provide an alias for all tables, consisting of the first letter of every subname, without using the `as` keyword.
    If this is not sufficient, add a number or choose another meaningfull alias.
-1. Do not use empty lines inside a query

-### Example
+### Example SELECT

 ```sql
 select